 These are all different factors that can play a role in the risk of developing and the development of depression.
 If you suffered from abuse, have dealt with substance abuse or have any of these factors in your life, you may have a predisposition to depression that needs to be addressed.

 If the cause of depression in your case is linked to the use of a medication or to a chronic illness, getting your depression under control may rely on controlling the illness or switching medications.
 Once the reason for the symptoms is discovered, the staff at FHE Health can talk to you more about your options for integrating medications and medical treatments into your treatment plan.

 In some cases, treating an underlying condition is all that is needed to relieve the symptoms of depression and to get you back to feeling like yourself again.

-When depression is not linked to an illness or factors that can be controlled easily, you may need to take specific medications designed to treat it directly.
-Depression is often treated with medications prescribed by a medical professional, and there are many different kinds that could work for you.
-Oftentimes, these are given in combination with one another to address different symptoms.
-No two patients are alike, so it’s possible that you may need to try several medications before you find one, or a combination, that works for you.
-There are a few major groups of medications for depression that you can try including:
+When depression is not linked to an illness or factors that can be controlled easily, you may need to take specific medications designed to treat it.
+Depression is often treated with medications prescribed by a medical professional, and there are many different kinds.
+Often, these are given in combination with one another to address different symptoms.
+No two people with depression are alike, so it is possible that you may need to try several medications before you find the right one, or a combination, that works well for you.
+There are several groups of medications for depression.
+They include: